mlswg/mls-protocol/draft-ietf-mls-protocol.md

 This mechanism allows the members of the group to derive and update shared keys with costs that scale as the log of the group size.

-## Operating Context

-MLS is designed to operate in the context described in
-{{?I-D.ietf-mls-architecture}}.
-In particular, we assume that the following services are provided:

-* An Authentication Service (AS) that enables group members to authenticate the credentials presented by other group members.

-* A Delivery Service (DS) that routes MLS messages among the participants in the protocol.
-The following types of delivery are typically required (where KeyPackage, Proposal, Commit, and Welcome are defined below):

-  * Pre-publication of KeyPackage objects for clients
-  * Broadcast delivery of Proposal and Commit messages to members of a group
-  * Unicast delivery of Welcome messages to new members of a group
-  * Sequencing of Commit messages (see {{sequencing}})

-The DS and AS may also apply additional policies to MLS operations to obtain additional security properties.
-For example, MLS enables any participant to add or remove members of a group; a DS could enforce a policy that only certain members are allowed to perform these operations.
-MLS authenticates all members of a group; a DS could help ensure that only clients with certain types of credential are admitted.
-MLS provides no inherent protection against denial of service; A DS could also enforce rate limits in order to mitigate these risks.

 ##  Change Log